Robert Edwin Seamount

-Seamount was born in Green River, Utah.
-His parents, Edwin E. and Clara Mary Gibbs, worked in several Adventist academies during his early years.
+Robert was born in Green River, Utah, on October 18, 1919, the second of three children and one of two sons of Edwin E. and Clara Mary Gibbs Seamount, workers in several SDA academies during his early years.
 By the time their son entered high school, they were working at Gem State Academy in Caldwell, Idaho.
-While at GSA, young Seamount became acquainted with Wayne Hooper, who shared his interests in music and sang with him in the choir and in a male quartet.
+While at GSA, Robert became acquainted with Wayne Hooper, who shared his interests in music and sang with him in the choir and a male quartet.
 He also met Ellen Frances Venable, who arrived on campus to complete her senior year while he was a sophomore.
-She would later become his wife.

-When Seamount was invited by the VOP to join the King's Heralds Quartet in 1941, both he and his wife of five months were excited by this opportunity to work for the church.
-Their first assignment was traveling to Portland, Oregon, where they worked in an evangelistic meeting from September until just before Christmas.
-That fall, the VOP received word that they had been chosen by the church's Radio Commission in Washington, D.C., to be the national broadcast for the church.
+Robert and Ellen married on April 5, 1941, in North Hollywood, California.
+When Robert was invited by the VOP to join the King's Heralds Quartet in 1941, both he and his wife of five months were excited by this opportunity to work for the church.
+Their first assignment was to travel to Portland, Oregon, where they worked in an evangelistic meeting from September until just before Christmas.
+That fall, the VOP received word that it had been chosen by the church's Radio Commission in Washington, D.C., to be the national broadcast for the church.

-Greer's ideas and those of the quartet and Richards clashed, and in 1947, after several changes in personnel in the quartet, both Hooper and Seamount left, Hooper to complete a music degree at Union College, and Seamount to join with another quartet.
-The new quartet sang for another California-based Adventist radio program, The Quiet Hour.
+Greer's ideas and those of the quartet and Richards clashed, and in 1947, after several changes in personnel in the quartet, both Wayne and Robert left, Wayne to complete a music degree at Union College, and Robert to join another quartet that sang for The Quiet Hour, another California-based Adventist radio program.

-In 1949 Hooper was invited to return to the VOP and form another quartet and choose its music.
-He accepted and immediately chose members for a new quartet, including Seamount as second tenor.
-This quartet would sing together for the next twelve years and, with their blend of voices, extensive performances, and numerous recordings, define the King's Heralds sound for millions.
+In 1949 Wayne was invited to return to the VOP and form another quartet and choose its music.
+He accepted and immediately chose members for a new quartet, including Robert as second tenor.
+This quartet would sing together for the next twelve years and, with their blend of voices, extensive performance schedule, and numerous recordings, define the King's Heralds sound for millions.

-The last record made by this group, I Believe, was a tribute to him and featured him as soloist.
+The last record made by this group, I believe, was a tribute to him and featured him as soloist.
 He continued with the VOP one year longer in the recording studio, then left in 1962, when he was invited by the Washington Conference to be a flying pastor for the San Juan Islands.
-He was ordained into the ministry while there.
+He was ordained into the ministry on June 8, 1963.

-While he had been at the VOP, Seamount had gained an instrument rating and a commercial license in flying.
-Because of these qualifications and skill as an aircraft mechanic, he responded to an invitation in 1966 to serve as a pilot for the church's mission work in the Peruvian jungle.
+While he had been at the VOP, Seamount had gained an instrument rating and a commercial flying license.
+Because of these qualifications and skill as an aircraft mechanic, he responded to an invitation in 1966 to serve as a pilot for the church's mission work in the Peruvian jungle for three years.

-One of his duties was to provide service to 26 villages with 600 foort landing strips, using special assists to facilitate shorter take-offs and landings.
+One of his duties was to provide service to 27 villages with 500 to 1200 foot landing strips, using special assists to facilitate shorter take-offs and landings.
 While serving in Peru, he baptized over 200 natives.
 After leaving Peru, he used his mechanical abilities, inventiveness, and knowledge to modify planes and prepare needed paperwork so that they could be certified and used in unusual mission situations in different countries.